arogozhnikov/arogozhnikov.github.io/_posts/2015-12-11-cumulative-sum-as-test-for-your-environment.markdown

 ## Numerical stability

-Important question we have to keep in mind is that changing the order of computation may in theory drive to numerical instability, but in our case we reduced many unstable operations (add small number to large).
+Important question we have to keep in mind is that changing the order of computation may in theory drive to numerical instability (that's why even smart optimizers don't touch the computational graph), but in our case we reduced many unstable operations (add small number to large).

 Now the computational flow consists of summing over chunk, sequential summation of $m$ numbers of comparable order, and again summation within chunk.
 This scheme is surely no worse that was initially (rare case, actually).